 On the other hand, "Through Time" people typically:

-Clearly, "In Time" and "Through Time" people have different perceptions of time and consequently tend to behave differently, not least due to the influence of their deep lying emotional drivers - those that spur them on to achieving their goals.
+"In Time" and "Through Time" people have different perceptions of time.
+Consequently, they tend to behave differently, not least due to the influence of their deep-lying emotional drivers - those that spur them on to achieving their goals.
 So now let me turn to the subject of goal achievement.

 "Away From" people

 As "Away From" people move away from what they don't like, they can best be motivated by their fears.
 Trying to motivate such a person with a 'carrot' will rarely work well: they will care little for it.
-In terms of achievement, then, the 'carrot' of greater personal efficiency, or of winning per se, might not in fact be as powerful a carrot as assumed because they are not motivated by "Towards" goals.
-They could well be motivated, however, by something significantly negative that they want to move away from, for example a memory or a negative life experience.
+In terms of achievement, then, the 'carrot' of greater personal efficiency, or of winning per EPS, might not be as powerful a carrot as assumed because they are not motivated by "Towards" goals.
+They could well be motivated, however, by something significantly negative that they want to move away from, for example, a memory or a negative life experience.

 The question is, are your athletes "In Time" or "Through Time"?